iy4vet/minecraft-server-discord-bot-python/README.md

 5. `$help` can be used to get information on these commands on Discord.
 ### These commands can be used only by the user set in `server-op`:
 1. `$rcon` will execute the command given after the `$rcon ` command.
 Only usable by the server operator (can be set to any one person).
 2. `$ip-set` will take a new server address and check it.
-If it's valid, the bot will start using that address moving forward (will be reset after restarts).
+If it's valid, the bot will start using that address moving forward (will be reset if the bot restarts).

 ## Installation
 Follow these steps: